C.5.4.1.1. Resetting the Root Password: Windows Systems

 You should now be able to connect to the MySQL server as

-using the new password.
+root using the new password.
 Stop the MySQL server, then restart it in normal mode again.
 If you run the server as a service, start it from the Windows Services window.
 If you start the server manually, use whatever command you normally use.

 No comments: